 Fillory has two kings and two queens.
 Eliot became the High King and was crowned by the other King of Fillory, Quentin, on a beach.
 As the High King, Eliot resides at Castle Whitespire and mainly rules alongside High Queen Margo.
 Some of Eliot’s achievements as High King include fixing agricultural problems, evading war, and having better communication with Loria.
 After tension grows between the people of Fillory and their leaders from Earth, the rulers are overthrown, leading Eliot to fight for his crown back through a democratic election.
 Due to the high number of talking animal population, Eliot loses the election as Margo is voted to be High King.

 Fashion: Eliot is seen with a great sense of fashion.
 When he is at Brakebills, he wears formal Earth clothes, such as ties, vests, and suits.
 When he is in Fillory, he wears formal Fillorian clothes, such as tunics, doublets, and ascots.
 Paired with his outfits at both Brakebills and in Fillory, Eliot wears an assortment of rings on his fingers, including a wedding ring which he started wearing after his marriage to Fen.
 At Brakebills, Eliot kept clean-shaven, but when in Fillory, he let his facial hair grow a little, and his hair grow longer.
 When his hair was long enough, in Fillory, he started tying his hair back.

 Partners: Fen (wife), Idri (fiance), Mike (deceased ex-boyfriend), Quentin (partner in alternate timeline)

 Children: His and Fen’s unnamed daughter who died during childbirth; Quentin’s son in an alternate timeline, Ted, who Eliot took care of as a second dad; briefly, Fray (Frail Human), who the Fairy Queen claimed was his and Fen’s daughter.

-While on a quest to restore magic, Eliot tries to kill a monster residing in Castle Darkspire by shooting it.
-However, the monster does not die.
+While on a quest to restore magic, Eliot tries to kill a Monster residing in Castle Darkspire by shooting it.
+However, the Monster does not die.
 After Eliot is given the new identity of Nigel, the bastard son of a British lord, the Monster comes to possess Eliot’s body.
 The Monster was last seen on Earth following Brian (formerly Quentin).